TaiDuc1001/JapanAce/README.md

 ### 2. Personalized Quizzes
 ![Image](https://i.imgur.com/urR5QGz.png)
 ![Image](https://i.imgur.com/yLNRIHS.png)
-EngAce provides personalized practice exercises to help users improve their English skills.
+JapanAce provides personalized practice exercises to help users improve their English skills.
 The feature includes:
 - Custom Quizzes: Users can generate multiple-choice quizzes tailored to their proficiency level and the topics they want to practice.
 - Adaptive Learning: The app adapts to the user's performance, providing progressively challenging questions to ensure continuous improvement.
 - Support up to 100 quizzes per request, and up to 12 different types of quizz for users to select.